 - The changes defer to applicable state laws or regulations.

-As a follow-up to these changes, the DEA announced new training requirements for all prescribers registering or renewing a DEA certificate will go into effect on June 27, 2023.
-Multiple options are available for providers in need of training.
+As a follow-up to these changes, the DEA announced new training requirements for all prescribers registering or renewing a DEA certificate went into effect on June 27, 2023.
+The process for DEA license registration or renewal requires all prescribers to check a box confirming they have completed at least 8 hours of training specific to management of patients with OUD.